Felix-Hz/green-squares/README.md

 ### Fact of Day 76
 The number 42 is the number of spots (or pips, circular patches or pits) on a pair of standard six-sided dice.

+### Fact of Day 77
+In October 12 of 1492, Christopher Columbus' expedition makes landfall in the Caribbean and lands on Guanahani, but he believes he has reached the East Indies.